PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

 ### Building a Crosswalk enabled Android application
 You are now ready to build a Crosswalk application!

-The following steps will download the **crosswalk-samples** source package, decompress it, and then build a Crosswalk enabled Android application hosting the WebGL sample.
+Download the **crosswalk-samples** source package, decompress it, and then build a Crosswalk enabled Android application hosting the WebGL sample.
+You can do this in the Git Bash session by running:
 ```bash
 curl https://download.01.org/crosswalk/releases/crosswalk-samples-0.1.tgz -o crosswalk-samples-0.1.tgz
 tar xvf crosswalk-samples-0.1.tgz